Understanding customers begins with the basics

 By understanding the profile of successful customers, you can help your marketing team target more customers like these.
 Understanding and focusing acquisition programs on customers who are more likely to succeed with your solution can accelerate the growth of your company.

-The challenge of using aggregations and segmentation is the vast amount of data there is to explore.
-Over time, customer success teams will develop intuitions that will speed this process, while other advanced analytics will help to gain additional insights.
+The challenge of effective aggregation and segmentation is the vast amount of data there is to explore.
+Over time, Customer Success teams will develop intuitions that will speed this process, while data-driven CSM solutions like Natero will help provide additional insights.